Dil Da Rockstar (The Rockstar of the Heart)

 Main Characters

-• Sarabjeet "Sarab" Singh Maan – The emotionally conflicted rockstar on a journey from rebellion to spiritual and musical awakening.
+• Sarabjeet Singh “Sarab” Maan (Male Lead) – An emotionally conflicted rockstar on a journey from rebellion to spiritual and musical awakening.

-• Heer Kaur Pannu – The muse; a vibrant painter whose love, illness, and spirit transform Sarab's life.
+• Heer Kaur Pannu (Female Lead) – A vibrant painter whose love, illness, and spirit transform Sarab’s life.

-• Taran Kaur Sidhu – The antagonist; a journalist whose obsession with Sarab spirals into toxicity and destruction.
+• Taran Kaur Sidhu (Main Antagonist) – A journalist whose obsession with Sarab turns toxic and destructive.

 Sarabjeet’s Family

-• Kulraj Singh Maan – Rigid and authoritative father, he initially views music as a disgrace.
-His arc transitions from rejection to remorse to reconciliation.
+• Kulraj Singh Maan – Sarab’s rigid, authoritative father.
+Initially sees music as a disgrace; his arc moves from rejection to remorse and eventual reconciliation.

-• Surjeet Kaur Maan – Sarab's mother; Though deceased, her influence is ever-present.
-She remains Sarab's emotional compass and the spiritual echo in his music.
+• Surjeet Kaur Maan – Sarab’s late mother.
+Though deceased, her presence guides him emotionally and spiritually, echoing through his music.

-• Harkirat Kaur Maan – The mature, grounded twin sister who stands by Sarab quietly.
-She nurtures him and Rajveer emotionally.
+• Harkirat Kaur Maan – Sarab’s mature and grounded twin sister.
+She quietly supports him and nurtures the family emotionally.

-• Rajveer Singh Maan – A modern, tech-savvy younger brother who contributes to Sarab’s music journey with creativity and digital flair (like remixes and viral content).
+• Rajveer Singh Maan – Sarab’s tech-savvy younger brother.
+Contributes to Sarab’s music through remixes and digital innovation.

-• Kulwant Singh Maan & Amritpal Kaur Maan – Sarab's uncle and aunt.
-They uphold cultural traditions yet express empathy in moments of family conflict.
+• Kulwant Singh Maan & Amritpal Kaur Maan – Sarab’s uncle and aunt.
+Uphold cultural traditions while showing empathy during family conflicts.

-• Nimrat Kaur Maan & Simrat Kaur Maan – Twin cousins, modern and humorous, bringing levity and warmth to family scenes—representing the younger generation.
+• Nimrat Kaur Maan & Simrat Kaur Maan – Twin cousins.
+Modern, humorous, and light-hearted, bringing levity to family scenes.

 Heer’s Family

-• Varinder Singh Pannu – A conservative father who struggles with Heer’s independence but eventually respects her choices after witnessing her strength.
+• Varinder Singh Pannu – Heer's conservative father.
+Struggles with her independence but eventually respects her strength.

-• Navjot Kaur Pannu – A nurturing mother whose quiet strength supports Heer through her illness and helps bridge understanding with Varinder.
+• Navjot Kaur Pannu – Nurturing mother.
+Supports Heer through illness and helps mediate family conflicts.

-• Mandeep Kaur Pannu – A younger sister who provides emotional support to Heer and ultimately helps mend family bonds during times of crisis.
+• Mandeep Kaur Pannu – Younger sister.
+Provides emotional support to Heer and helps mend family bonds during crises.

 Supporting Characters

-• Dr. Jasmeet Kaur Brar – Compassionate doctor who helps Heer and supports Sarab emotionally.
+• Dr. Jasmeet Kaur Brar – Compassionate doctor who treats Heer and supports Sarab emotionally.

-• Harcharan “Channi” Singh Bhullar – Elder mentor; grounds Sarab spiritually and emotionally.
+• Harcharan Singh “Channi” Bhullar – Elder mentor who grounds Sarab spiritually and emotionally.

-• Gurman Singh Sandhu – Loyal best friend; Sarab in all phases.
+• Gurman Singh Sandhu – Loyal best friend, steadfast through all phases of Sarab’s life.

-• Seerat Kaur Bedi – Ethical journalist; contrasts Taran and supports Sarab’s recovery.
+• Seerat Kaur Bedi – Ethical journalist who contrasts Taran and supports Sarab’s recovery.

 The Band

-• Tejveer “Teji” Singh Grewal – Talented but competitive guitarist; frequent source of friction.
+• Tejveer Singh “Teji” Grewal – Talented but competitive guitarist; often a source of friction.

-• Rupinder “Rupi” Kaur Chahal – Emotionally aware keyboardist; voice of reason.
+• Rupinder Kaur “Rupi” Chahal – Emotionally aware keyboardist; the voice of reason.

-• Yuvraj “Yuvi” Singh Bains – Energetic drummer; comic yet reliable.
+• Yuvraj Singh “Yuvi” Bains – Energetic drummer; comic relief yet reliable.

 Spiritual & Classical Guides

-• Baba Jagtar Singh – Mystical kirtani; his Gurbani and philosophy reshape Sarab’s soul.
+• Baba Jagtar Singh Khalsa – Mystical kirtani whose Gurbani and philosophy reshape Sarab’s soul.

-• Dr. Randeep Singh Toor – Academic musicologist; unlocks the theory behind Sarab’s raw talent.
+• Dr. Randeep Singh Toor – Academic musicologist; teaches Sarab the theory behind his raw talent.

-• Ustad Gurdial Singh Bhatti – Traditional guru; refines Sarab’s voice through discipline.
+• Ustad Gurdial Singh Bhatti – Traditional guru; refines Sarab’s voice with discipline.

-• Bibi Amandeep Kaur Malhi – Sitarist and tanpura player; adds soul to Sarab’s compositions.
+• Bibi Amandeep Kaur Malhi – Sitarist and tanpura player; adds depth and soul to Sarab’s compositions.

-• Bibi Gurmeet Kaur Dhillon – Celebrated kirtani; inspires through devotional music.
+• Bibi Gurmeet Kaur Dhillon – Celebrated kirtani; inspires Sarab through devotional music.

-• Manveer Kaur Sodhi – Music teacher; mentors Sarab in legacy and cultural depth.
+• Manveer Kaur Sodhi – Music teacher who mentors Sarab in legacy, culture, and musical depth.

 Primary Setting: Amritsar, India